adamhsparks/epicrop/README.md

 ## Get weather data

-First you need to provide weather data for the model; *epicrop* provides the `get_wth()` function to do this.
+First you need to provide weather data for the model; {epicrop} provides the `get_wth()` function to do this.
 Using it you can fetch weather data for any place in the world from 1983 to near present by providing the and latitude and dates or length of rice growing season as shown below.